raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- task ---

 **Test:** Run your code again.
-When your animation has finished running the LED matrix will clear turning all the lights black (off).
+When your animation has finished running the LED matrix will clear, turning all the lights black (off).

 --- /task ---